clp-research/slurk/docs/slurk_gettingstarted.rst

 introduction to the basic concepts.
 But what we have seen so far would only allow us to run a single room at a time.
 That may already be all you want if you conduct experiments locally with participants that you bring into the lab.
-If you want to make use of crowdsourcing though, you will want to be able to automatically pair up participants and create task rooms for each pair.
+If you want to make use of crowdsourcing, though, you will want to be able to automatically pair up participants and create task rooms for each pair.
 This will be explained in the next section.